manta-innovations/manta-innovations.github.io/_posts/drafts/2020-07-14-Set up a virtual call centre in 30 mins.md

 #### 2. Next you have the option to create an admin user.

-   I suggest skipping this step for this walkthrough as you can use your IAM user instead, however you can take this chance to add other administrators here if you wish too.
+   I suggest skipping this step for this walkthrough as you can use your IAM user instead, however you can use this opportunity to add other administrators here if you wish.

 #### 3. Next you’'ll configure the telephony options for both inbound and outbound calls.